 Today’s workforce is more mobile than ever before.
 They need to be productive from their computers, tablets, and smartphones.
-That’s why many have deployed VMware Horizon, to enable IT departments to run virtual desktops and applications on-premises or cloud and remotely deliver these desktops and applications.
+That’s why many have deployed VMware Horizon, to allow IT departments to run virtual desktops and applications on-premises or cloud and remotely deliver these desktops and applications.

 End-users can access their personalized virtual desktops or applications from company laptops, their home PCs, thin client devices, Macs, tablets, or smartphones.
 And IT can keep corporate data compliant and secure by keeping virtual desktops and apps on-premises or in a private or public cloud, such as Microsoft Azure, VMware Cloud™ on AWS, Google Cloud, IBM Cloud, or other partner clouds.
 For IT that means that you can simplify management and control costs, while your end users get a great experience working anytime, anywhere, and on any device.

 This introductory demo tells you more about how VMware Horizon can help you.

 What are the key features of VMware Horizon?

 Features that benefit IT admins

 As an It admin, you will find these features save time and costs, while supporting security and ease of management:

 You can cut both time and costs of creating and maintaining virtual desktop and application images by centrally managing and distributing desktop images across Horizon environments, on-premises and in the cloud.
 Easily orchestrate updates or image roll-backs, track changes of images, and automate the replication of an image to multiple locations.

 - Application management

 You can simplify application delivery by packaging each app once and deploying it across multiple Horizon environments, both on-premises and in the cloud.
 You can reduce image count, maintenance and complexity of application packaging by managing applications separately from the image.